prjctgeek/foodie/content/recipes/pumpkinbread.md

 ### Steps

-For pumpkin preperation, quarter a pumpin and scoop out the seeds/insides, place in a 350F oven for an hour, or until it smells pumpkiny and a knife goes in easily.
+For pumpkin preparation, quarter a pumping and scoop out the seeds/insides, place in a 350F oven for an hour, or until it smells pumpkin and a knife goes in easily.

 Grease and flour 3 bread loaf pans.
 Preheat oven to 350F

 Cream pumpkin, oil, sugar and eggs in a large bowl.
 Add the spices, salt  and baking soda, then finally mix in the flour.
-Pour into baking pans and top with oats and rasins or chocolate chips.
+Pour into baking pans and top with oats and raisins or chocolate chips.

-Place in the oven and immediatly lower the temperature to 300.
+Place in the oven and immediately lower the temperature to 300.
 Bake for an hour or until the top is brown and a knife comes out clean when inserted.